OpenRailAssociation/rcm-dx/contributing.md

 ### Suggest own customizations (Pull requests)

+#### Branching model

 #### Checklist

 > TODO: Description of what has to be done to allow a Pull Request.

 ### Participate and decide

-If you want to participate actively yourself, here are some conditions:
+If you want to participate yourself or as a company in the further development of the specification, then we have a checklist for you here:

-> TODO: Beschreiben was gemacht werden muss, damit jemand Fehler korrigiert, auf Fragen antwortet generell aktiv mitwirkt ohne der zusätzlichen kontrolle durch die SBB.
+> TODO: Beschreiben was gemacht werden muss, damit jemand Fehler korrigiert, auf Fragen antworten darf oder generell aktiv mitwirkt dar, ohne der zusätzlichen kontrolle durch die SBB oder das Gremium.
 Hier als Beispiel SCS. => Lizenzen, Verträge die unterzeichnet werden müssen für eine aktive Teilnahme, usw...